UQ-PAC/BASIL/docs/il-cfg.md

 1. CFG positions are defined as
     - The entry to a procedure
     - The single return point from a procedure
+    - The block and jump statement that return from the procedure
     - The beginning of a block within a procedure
     - A statement command within a block
     - A jump or call command within a block